openstack/charm-deployment-guide/deploy-guide/source/install-maas.rst

 Create OVS bridge
 ~~~~~~~~~~~~~~~~~

+An Open vSwitch (OVS) bridge reduces the requirement for two physical network
-Create an Open vSwitch bridge from a network bond or a single interface.
-Here
+interfaces.
+Such a bridge can be based on a network bond or a regular
+interface.

+OVS bridges are created on the ``Network`` tab on a node's configuration page.
-we will do the latter with interface 'enp1s0':
+Here we will create a bridge from regular interface 'enp1s0':

 .. figure:: ./media/ovs-bridge-1.png
    :scale: 70%